 Open questions ask survey participants to write unique responses, which are free form.
 They’re more suited to exploratory research that looks to describe a subject based on trends and patterns.
 However, they require more effort and time to answer.

 - What did/ didn’t you like about our service?

-- What would you change about our product?
+- How would you change our product?

 - What did you expect to happen?

 Difference between close-ended questions and open-ended questions

 The difference between open-ended and closed-ended questions lies in the data they collect.
 Closed questions collect data that can be used to draw generalized conclusions based on statistical analysis.